- What’s more important? Trust or Control?

 Control is good, but trust is so much better!

-How to control if people are really doing the work?
+How can you control whether or not people are really doing their work?

 I immediately turn the question around and ask:

 - How do you control people in a traditional office?

 - I can see them! – they respond.

 - Yes, you see that they’re there, but how do you know they’re really truly working? – I ask again.